During our first three years at Upsolve, we had to answer a hard question: who is Upsolve for?

 2. We need to ask hundreds of questions and collect several documents to figure out who may have a simple Chapter 7 case and who does not.
 This can be frustrating to people who are screened out after answering lots of questions, but it’s the only way to ensure the right people use Upsolve.

 3. We screen out complicated cases in the best interests of our users.
-We want everyone who should get a discharge to get a discharge, and we don’t want people to use Upsolve if we think it’ll hurt their chances of getting a discharge.
+We want everyone who should get a discharge to get a discharge, and we don’t want people to use Upsolve if we think a self-service software tool is not the right tool for them.

 What does it mean to have a simple Chapter 7 case?